nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * _Easy to use_
   - **Type simple commands:** If you can type fast, HireMe can get your internship tracking tasks done faster than traditional apps.
 * _User friendly interface_
-  - **Simple design:** view all your internship applications and statuses at a glance.
+  - **Simple design:** View all your internship applications and statuses at a glance.
 * _Streamlining management_
   - **Core features:** Add, delete and find entries.
   - **Advanced features:** Update status, sort, filter by status and view chart.
-* _Detailed Insights_
+* _Detailed insights_
-  - **Tailored summary**: gain hidden insights from your list of internship applications.
+  - **Tailored summary**: Gain hidden insights from your list of internship applications.

 <br></br>
 ### Table of Contents